 The SciSkill rating measures the influence of a player on his team.
 A player’s SciSkill Development shows the change in SciSkill over the last six months.
 Positive SciSkill development thus shows that the influence of a player on his team is increasing.
 A negative SciSkill development indicates that the influence of the player on his team is decreasing.

 Increasing SciSkill will result in a positive value shown in green, whereas a decrease in SciSkill will result in a negative value shown in red.

 As shown in the example below, this player experienced a negative development over the past 6 months.
 This could be due to less playing time or lower performance.
-On the other hand, a positive development can be related to more playing time, good performance or a transfer to a bigger league.
+On the other hand, a positive development can be related to more playing time, good performance or playing more minutes after a transfer to a bigger league.

 The SciSkill development chart is accompanied by a specific take-away to help you contextualise the chart.
 In this example, the player shows a decrease in SciSkill of 2.5 over the last 6 months, which we describe as a “significant decline”.
 The definition of “significant decline” is a SciSkill development between -5 and -2.
 All possible take-aways and their definitions are shown in the table below.

 5 <> 10

 Significant development in SciSkill

 0 <> 2

 -2 <> -0.5